Ernesto Galarza: Early life

 Born in Jalcocotán in the Mexican state of Nayarit, Galarza immigrated with his mother and two uncles to California.
-As recalled in his autobiography, Barrio Boy, the young man successfully navigated the cultural differences in the public school system, received a scholarship to Occidental College in Los Angeles, and then went on to earn a master's degree in history at Stanford University in 1929.
+According to his autobiography, Barrio Boy, Galarza successfully navigated the U.S. public school system, received a scholarship to Occidental College in Los Angeles, and earned a master's degree in history at Stanford University in 1929.

 Career

 Galarza worked with the American Union (now the Organization of American States) in Washington D.C. from 1936 through 1947 publishing analyses on educational, labor, and infrastructure issues in Latin America.
 In 1947, he completed his doctoral dissertation on the electricity industry in Mexico and earned a Ph.D. from Columbia University.

-Galarza worked as a labor organizer and a key leader in laying the groundwork for the emergence in California of the farm labor movement.
-Galarza began organizing farmworkers in California in 1948 for the American Federation of Labor's short-lived National Farm Labor Union strike against the DiGiorgio Corporation in Arvin, California that lasted 30 months, and entangled the company and the union in suits and counter-suits for the following 15 years.
-Altogether between 1948 and 1959, Galarza and the union initiated some twenty strikes and labor actions.
+Galarza worked as a labor organizer and a leader of the emergence of the farm labor movement in California.
+Galarza began organizing farm workers in California in 1948 for the American Federation of Labor's short-lived National Farm Labor Union strike against the DiGiorgio Corporation in Arvin, California.
+The strike lasted 30 months, and entangled the company and the union in suits and counter-suits for the following 15 years.
+Between 1948 and 1959, Galarza and the union initiated twenty strikes and labor actions.

-Although primarily an intellectual and scholar whose weapons were words, Galarza initially played an activist's role with the AFL as the leader of several strikes.
-But he was completely thwarted by the bracero program and so abandoned the union leader's weapon of direct economic action for the intellectual's weapon of words in hopes of killing the program.
+Although primarily an intellectual and scholar, Galarza initially played an activist's role in the AFL as the leader of several strikes.
+However, the temporary nature of the program meant that workers were constantly coming in and out of the country, making it difficult for organizers to establish long term connections and networks.
+The fundamentals of the program, in which workers were provided company owned housing, transportation, and other amenities also meant that Braceros were largely cut off from communication with the outside world, further limiting organizing capabilities.

+Braceros were also governed by strict contracts, requiring them to stay with farmers for the duration of the season and forbidding them from organizing.
+These restrictions were compounded by the ever looming threat of deportation.
+These conditions promoted Galarza to abandon direct economic action for the written word in hopes of bringing about the end of the program.
+Consequently, Galarza began to focus his efforts on research and activism rather more than just unions and organizing, touring farms, interviewing workers, photographing conditions, and documenting labor abuses.

 A prolific writer, Galarza's best-known work is Merchants of Labor (1964), an exposé of the abuses within the Bracero Program.
-The book was instrumental in the ending of the program, which in turn opened the door for Cesar Chavez to begin unionizing immigrant farmworkers in 1965.
+The book was instrumental in the ending of the program.
+The end of the temporary worker program meant fears of deportation, strict contracts, and coming and goings of workers would no longer hider long term organizing.
+This in turn opened the door for Cesar Chavez to begin unionizing immigrant farmworkers in 1965.

 In 1956 Galarza was awarded the Bolivian Order of the Condor of the Andes.
 The Ernesto Galarza Applied Research Center at the University of California Riverside and other California elementary and secondary schools bear his name.
 His many books include: